- 10 min read

 Good to know:

-In the case of gifts to siblings, the exemption limit is only 20,000 euros and is taxed at 15 to 43 percent.
+For gifts to siblings, the allowance is only EUR 20,000 and is taxed at 15% to 43%.

 There is no legal obligation on the part of the original owner to make the gift.

-Each gift must be notarised separately with a notary.
+Each gift must be notarised separately.

-The advantages of a real estate agent:
+The advantages of working with an agent:

 A break-even calculation can tell you whether an estate agent is worthwhile.